splunk/corona_virus/README.md

 * Please also ensure you are installing using the git clone method below.

-### Specific Requirements for Cloning the Directory.
+### Cloning this App

 This package depends on a submodule from here: https://github.com/CSSEGISandData/COVID-19 which is the main source of data for the Coronavirus.
-As a result, when you run git clone, please add the --recurse-submodules parameter after the clone.
+As a result, when you run git [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), please add the --recurse-submodules parameter after the clone.
 So for example:

 `git clone --recurse-submodules https://github.com/splunk/corona_virus.git`